jacquelinekclee/twas-dsc180-a17/README.md

 Various summary statistic files can be downloaded from [here](https://github.com/TiffanyAmariuta/TCSC/tree/main/sumstats) based on a disease of interest.

 [This file](https://drive.google.com/uc?export=download&id=1gd6FP4qlteo1dBoAH8zGkXzbZvs2PPt4), which provides IDs and locations for various genes, is also required for plotting purposes.

+All of these files should be placed in data/raw